julienherrero/awesome-list/README.md

 - [flavioarfaria/Catalog](https://github.com/flavioarfaria/Catalog) - Generate type-safe, user-friendly extensions to resolve Android resources.
 - [fondesa/recycler-view-divider](https://github.com/fondesa/recycler-view-divider) - A library which configures a divider for a RecyclerView.
 - [fork-handles/forkhandles](https://github.com/fork-handles/forkhandles) - Foundational libraries for Kotlin
+- [getspherelabs/buildable](https://github.com/getspherelabs/buildable) - Buildable is a code generation tool that automates the creation of mappers, factories, and state classes for Kotlin
 - [gmazzo/gradle-buildconfig-plugin](https://github.com/gmazzo/gradle-buildconfig-plugin) - A plugin for generating BuildConstants for any kind of Gradle projects: Java, Kotlin, Groovy, etc. Designed for KTS scripts.
 - [google/modernstorage](https://github.com/google/modernstorage) - ModernStorage is a group of libraries that provide an abstraction layer over storage on Android to simplify its interactions
 - [google/secrets-gradle-plugin](https://github.com/google/secrets-gradle-plugin) - A Gradle plugin for providing your secrets to your Android project.